speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/go/README.md

 * `AppsGetSubscriptionPlanForAccountStubbed` - Get a subscription plan for an account (stubbed)
 * `AppsGetUserInstallation` - Get a user installation for the authenticated app
 * `AppsGetWebhookConfigForApp` - Get a webhook configuration for an app
+* `AppsGetWebhookDelivery` - Get a delivery for an app webhook
 * `AppsListAccountsForPlan` - List accounts for a plan
 * `AppsListAccountsForPlanStubbed` - List accounts for a plan (stubbed)
 * `AppsListInstallationReposForAuthenticatedUser` - List repositories accessible to the user access token